Vodice (Tábor District)

 Vodice is a municipality and village in Tábor District in the South Bohemian Region of the Czech Republic.
 It has about 200 inhabitants.

 Vodice lies approximately 20 km east of Tábor, 64 km north-east of České Budějovice, and 78 km south-east of Prague.
+The Trnava River originates in the municipal territory.

-Administrative parts
+Administrative division

-Villages and hamlets of Babčice, Domamyšl, Hájek, Malešín and Osikovec are administrative parts of Vodice.
+Vodice consists of six municipal parts (in brackets population according to the 2021 census):